Time Walker: Mystery Science Theater 3000

 Under the name Being from Another Planet, this film was featured in episode #405 of Mystery Science Theater 3000.
 The episode debuted July 4, 1992, on Comedy Central.
 "The people in this movie are almost kind of attractive," MST3K writer Paul Chaplin claimed, "but then, not at all. ...
 The wardrobe department was good at making breasts seem really unappealing."
 After the movie finishes, Tom Servo declares Being from Another Planet the worst film out of all the previous bad films they have watched (until admitting The Castle of Fu Manchu was "just as bad").

 The episode did not make the Top 100 list of episodes as voted upon by MST3K Season 11 Kickstarter backers.
-Writer Jim Vogel agreed with the fans' lack of enthusiasm, ranking it #171 out of 191 total MST3K episodes.
-Vogel found Being from Another Planet "a very painful film indeed; just outside the 'extreme' movie pain level."
+Writer Jim Vorel agreed with the fans' lack of enthusiasm, ranking it #171 out of 191 total MST3K episodes.
+Vorel found Being from Another Planet "a very painful film indeed; just outside the 'extreme' movie pain level."

 The MST3K version of Being from Another Planet was included as part of the Mystery Science Theater 3000, Volume XXXV DVD collection, released by Shout!
 Factory on March 29, 2016.
 The other episodes in the four-disc set include Teenage Caveman (episode #315), 12 to the Moon (episode #524), and Deathstalker and the Warriors from Hell (episode #703).